conacts/obsidian/402 Sorting and Traversal Algorithms.md

 ```

 #### Merge Sort
-A divide and conquer algorithm, similar to [[402 Sorting Algorithms#Quick Sort|quick sort]], which divides the input array into two halevs recursively until it merges the sorted halves.
+A divide and conquer algorithm, similar to [[402 Sorting and Traversal Algorithms#Quick Sort|quick sort]], which divides the input array into two halevs recursively until it merges the sorted halves.

 **Input:** Unsorted array
 **Output:** Sorted array